Nato-RnD/godo/theme_addons/muk_web_theme/doc/index.rst

 This module is maintained by the `MuK IT GmbH <https://www.mukit.at/>`_.

-MuK IT is an Austrian company specialized in customizing and extending Odoo.
+MuK IT is an Austrian company specialized in customizing and extending Godo.
 We develop custom solutions for your individual needs to help you focus on your strength and expertise to grow your business.